wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 #### [1.
 Follow the steps 1-3 above in Globus Data Transfer Guide](#globuscli-step1) { #globuscli-step1 }

-To set up your Globus access, follow steps 1-3 above in the Globus Data Transfer Guide <a href="#globus-step1"> .
+To set up your Globus access, follow steps 1-3 above in the <a href="#globus-step1">Globus Data Transfer Guide</a> .

 #### [2.
 Activate Your Desktop/Laptop as a Globus Endpoint and Connect](#globuscli-step2) { #globuscli-step2 }